Where does the Great Ocean Road start & end?

-A one-day trip would generally end at Port Campbell (or just pat to see the former London Bridge & The Grotto perhaps) before returning inland to Melbourne.
-Some say it ends at Allensford… Warrnambool is generally accepted as the end of the road.
+A one-day trip would generally end at Port Campbell (or just past to see the former London Bridge & The Grotto perhaps) before returning inland to Melbourne.
+Some say it ends at Allensford… some say it goes all the way to the South Ausralian border!

 How long does it take to drive?

 From Melbourne to the beginning of the road at Torquay, the drive is 104.5 km’s / 1 hour 20 minutes to drive… depending on traffic.

 To then drive from Torquay all the way to Port Campbell it is 187 km’s / 3 hours 7 minutes driving.
 That is according to Google maps, though the reality is not many people would be driving it non-stop as you’dmiss all the good bits and the fun.

 Can it be driven in a day?

 Yes.
 Bus tours generally do the return day trip in 11-12 hours or so.
 Self-driving offers the benefit of stopping when and where you please and taking longer, but it is a long way, with loads to see.
 More than one day is preferable.
 Read our suggested itineraries for more information.

 The 12 Apostles are within the Port Campbell National Park, way along towards the end of the Ocean Road.
 This is the location of all the famous sights such as Gibsons Steps, Loch Ard Gorge, London Bridge, The Grotto, Bay of Islands…

 What is the weather like along the Ocean Road?